chartjunk/NLog.LoggingContext/README.md

 install-package NLog.LoggingScope
 ```

-### ENRICH your log entries with an ID that is uniform within a block of code
+### ENRICH your log entries with IDs...
+...that are uniform within a block of code

 ```C#
 using(new LoggingScope("MyScope"))